garymichaelbass/azure-iot-location-pipeline/README.md

     Your GitHub Actions workflow will use an Azure Service Principal (SP) to authenticate and deploy resources.

-    Create a Service Principal with Contributor role at the subscription level:
+    Execute the following to create a Service Principal with Contributor role at the subscription level:

     ```bash
     cd ~/azure-iot-location-monitoring